Dominique Venner

-Dominique Venner (/fr/; 16 April 1935 - 21 May 2013) was a French historian, journalist, and essayist.
+Dominique Venner (/fr/; 16 April 1935 - 21 May 2013) was a French journalist and essayist.
 Venner was a member of the Organisation armée secrète and later became a European nationalist, founding the neo-fascist Europe-Action, before withdrawing from politics to focus on a career as a historian.
 He specialized in military and political history.
 At the time of his death, he was the editor of the La Nouvelle Revue d'Histoire, a bimonthly history magazine.

 On 21 May 2013, Venner, outraged by the recent legalization of same-sex marriage in France, killed himself inside the cathedral of Notre Dame de Paris.
 In a suicide note, he said his death was an act in "defence of the traditional family" and in the "fight against illegal immigration".
-Venner believed that the far-right had become too soft and that peaceful demonstrations against same-sex marriage were not enough to prevent a "total replacement of the population of France, and of Europe."
+Venner believed that the far-right had become too soft and that peaceful demonstrations against same-sex marriage were not enough to prevent a "total replacement of the population of France, and of Europe".
 The leader of the far-right National Front, Marine Le Pen, described the suicide as the act of a broken man desperately seeking to "re-awaken" his countrymen.